KevinJones/komma-games-quartz/content/Game Review Tags.md

 #gr-bounty-hunter - give me a world to make my own.
 #gr-architect - give me something to build.
 #gr-bard - give me a community.

+## Developer Region Tags
+List when the developer's primary region is known.

+#gr-na-dev - Developed in Canada, the United States, Mexico, or elsewhere in North America.
+#gr-sa-dev - Developed in Brazil or elsewhere in South America.

+#gr-uk-dev - Developed in the United Kingdom.
+#gr-eu-dev - Developed somewhere in continental Europe, not including Russia.
+#gr-rus-dev - Developed in Russia.
+#gr-aus-dev - Developed in Australia or Oceania, not including Hawaii.

+#gr-jp-dev - Developed in Japan.
+#gr-cn-dev - Developed in China, including Hong Kong.
+#gr-kr-dev - Developed in South Korea.
+#gr-sea-dev - Developed in one of the countries of Southeast Asia, such as Indonesia or the Philippines.
+#gr-west-asia-dev - Developed in one of the countries of Western Asia, Central Asia, or South Asia.
+This includes India, Israel, Saudi Arabia, Iran, and Uzbekistan, among others.

+#gr-north-africa-dev - Developed in one of the countries of North Africa, from Morocco to Sudan.
+#gr-ssa-dev - Developed in one of the countries of sub-Saharan Africa, such as Nigeria or Ethiopia.